Skip to main content

 Overview

 The workflows logs UI is a table-driven view under Logs in the workflows section.
 It supports source filtering from the sidebar, date range filtering from the header, and row-level inspection through a detailed run sheet.
+When you open a completed run, the detail sheet combines summary data, a trace waterfall, request details, output, start inputs, and callback delivery information when present.

 How do I open workflow logs?